April 12, 2017

 “We are grateful to our Board of Governors who will play a critical role in helping the school fulfill its mission to train physicians grounded in our Catholic values and committed to delivering the highest quality of health care to all patients,” said Dr. Bonita Stanton, a nationally recognized expert on pediatric medicine and founding dean of the new School of Medicine.
 “In order to maximize the health outcomes of all persons, including those historically marginalized by race or socioeconomic status, we shall ground our students in community, clinical and laboratory experiences and scholarships that will advance the horizons of medical and health science in our state and nation.”

-“It is an honor and a privilege to welcome Joseph Simunovich in his new role as chair of the Seton Hall-Hackensack Meridian School of Medicine Board of Governors, along with the entire founding board,” said Robert C. Garrett, FACHE, co-chief executive officer of Hackensack Meridian Health.
+“It is an honor and a privilege to welcome Joseph Simunovich in his new role as chair of the Hackensack Meridian School of Medicine at Seton Hall University Board of Governors, along with the entire founding board,” said Robert C. Garrett, FACHE, co-chief executive officer of Hackensack Meridian Health.
 “Each member brings a wealth of experience and insight that will be essential as we continue to develop and look forward to training the physicians of the future.”

 The Seton Hall and Hackensack Meridian Health partnership is expected to provide a significant economic boost to the region and help curb the critical physician shortage that New Jersey and the nation currently face.